PBiLoss: Popularity-Aware Regularization to Improve Fairness in Graph-Based Recommender Systems: Introduction

+Building on this line of work, we propose \emph{Popularity Bias Loss} (\textbf{PBiLoss}), a regularization-based loss term tailored to mitigating popularity bias during training of graph-based recommenders.
+PBiLoss introduces an explicit penalty that discourages the over-representation of popular items in the learning objective and promotes more balanced exposure across the item spectrum.
+Because it operates as a modular loss component, PBiLoss can be seamlessly integrated into existing graph-based recommendation architectures without structural changes, embedding popularity-aware fairness directly into the learned representations while preserving recommendation accuracy.
 Our approach is further strengthened by the introduction of two sampling strategies tailored to the nuances of popularity bias.
 The \emph{Popular Positive} method treats popular items within the set of relevant (positive) interactions as biased samples, while the \emph{Popular Negative} method focuses on the over-representation of popular items within the irrelevant (negative) set.
-In addition, we propose two distinct methods for distinguishing popular items—one employing a fixed popularity threshold and one that operates without such an explicit threshold—thus offering flexibility and adaptability to varied data distributions and application contexts.
+In addition, we propose two distinct methods for distinguishing popular items---one employing a fixed popularity threshold and one that operates without such an explicit threshold---thus offering flexibility and adaptability to varied data distributions and application contexts\footnote{Our implementation of PBiLoss is publicly available at \url{https://github.com/MhmdNmi/PBiLoss}.}.

 Our main contributions in this work are summarized as follows: \begin{itemize} \item \textbf{Novel loss function:} We propose PBiLoss, a regularization-based loss function that directly penalizes the over-representation of popular items during training.
 This integration of fairness into the learning objective mitigates popularity bias and promotes content diversity within recommender systems.